olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Specify whether the strain has the potential for a harmful use according to EU Council Regulation 2000/1334/CE and its amendments and corrections.
+Descrizione del campo: Specify whether the strain has the potential for a harmful use according to EU Council Regulation 2000/1334/CE and its amendments and corrections.

+Questo campo è compilato automaticamente con il valore del campo XXX